For the 60th annual Holiday at Home celebration, organizers decided on a theme sure to hit it out of the park.

 Organizers promise a mix of both new groups and old favorites for what is one of the largest parades in the Dayton area this year.
 As many as 100,000 spectators have come out to see this feature in the past.
 The parade flows north on Far Hills Avenue starting at Stroop Road and ending just before Dorothy Lane making the parade route just under a mile.

 4.)
-HOLIDAY AT HOME 5K FOR ALL AGES — WITH SQUIRT GUNS AND PANCAKES
+HOLIDAY AT HOME 5K FOR ALL AGES — WITH PANCAKES

 The annual 5K run takes place before the parade on Monday morning at 8 a.m.
-A free quarter-mile Kids Water Gun Fun Run takes place 15 minutes before the 5K with a squirt gun alley got kids to run through.
+A free quarter-mile Kids Fun Run takes place 15 minutes before the 5K.

 Up to 500 runners will jog through the parade route and other areas of Kettering, before enjoying a complimentary pancake breakfast.
-Now, that’s a lot of pancakes.
+Cost is $35.

 You can register to participate here.
 We know you’re only in it for the pancakes.

 The kid’s area will be sure to keep your little ones occupied all day long.
-They’ll have everything from face painting to inflatable bounce houses, all in line with the Holiday At Home 2017 theme.
+They’ll have everything from face painting to inflatable bounce houses.

 For an extra special experience, take your kids by the interactive arts and crafts booths so they can make their own creations.